whitakk/gatsby-whitakk/content/pages/business-strategy.md

 #### [5 ways for business leaders to win in the 2020s](https://www.weforum.org/agenda/2019/01/how-business-leaders-can-win-in-the-2020s)

 World Economic Forum, Jan 2019 - The keys to success in business are likely to be very different in ten years’ time.
 How should leaders prepare their companies to emerge as a winner in a rapidly evolving landscape?
 With BCG CEO Rich Lesser and BCG Henderson Institute director Martin Reeves, we identify five powerful emerging imperatives that will cut across industries and geographies.
-By Martin Reeves and Kevin Whitaker
+By Rich Lesser, Martin Reeves and Kevin Whitaker

 #### [The Truth About Corporate Transformation](https://sloanreview.mit.edu/article/the-truth-about-corporate-transformation/)